Simmering: Sufficient is better than optimal for training neural networks: Methods

-The authors of Ref.\ \cite{quinn2019visualizing} used the FIM in conjunction with an intensive form of principle components analysis to identify key ``order parameters'' that describe data--model relationships.
-They showed that the eigenvalue spectrum of $g$ can be characterized by ``sloppy modes'' that describe parameters that are loosely constrained by data, as well as ``stiff modes'' that are highly constrained.
-This mode classification is critical for the identification of important model parameters.
+where $Z$ is defined in Eq.\ \eqref{eqn:partition_fn}.
+The FIM has been interpreted in the work of Ref.\ \cite{quinnInPCA2019} as an object that can be used to identify key ``order parameters'' that describe data--model relationships.
+Ref.\ \cite{quinnInPCA2019} showed that the spectrum of $g_{\mu \nu}$ yielded ``sloppy'' modes that describe parameters that are loosely constrained by data, as well as ``stiff'' modes that are highly constrained.
+This mode classification provides a useful lens for interpreting the following analysis of the effect of temperature on the probability distribution of $F(\theta,\mathcal{D})$ (and subsequently, the neural network parameters sampled) in the context of the Pareto-Laplace filter (Eq. \ref{eqn:partition_fn_x}--\ref{eqn:free_energy}).

-To situate that mode-based understanding in the current context, imagine the situation near a free energy minimum such that $\partial_{\theta} F=0$.
-For simplicity, take the minimum at $\theta=0$ (which can do without loss of generality making a coordinate transformation).
+Consider the parameter space near a free energy minimum such that $\partial_{\theta} F=0$.
+For simplicity, take the minimum at $\theta=0$ (which we can do without loss of generality by making a coordinate transformation).
+Taylor-expanding the FIM (Eq.\ \ref{eqn:fim_susceptibility}) near the minimum yields